vtereshkov/umka-lang/spec.md

 #### Interface types

 An interface is a sequence of method names and signatures.
 Each method should have a unique name.
+It is allowed to specify either a method name and its signature, or a name of some other interface type whose methods are to be included to the new interface type.

 Syntax:

 ```
-interfaceType = "interface" "{" {ident signature ";"} "}".
+interfaceType = "interface" "{" {(ident signature | qualIdent) ";"} "}"
 ```

 Examples: